l0wigh/Red/README.md

 It is NOT Restricted Ed.
 I learned about this ed version after I choose the name of this project.

-Without Ed, No Ex

-Without Ex, No Vi

-Without Vi, No Vim

-Without Vim, No Good Code.
+Without Ed, no Ex.
+Without Ex, no Vi.
+Without Vi, no Vim.
+Without Vim, no Good Programmers.

 ## Current state

-Usable, but not working **exactly** like Ed.
-Most of the basic features are there.

-Crash might happen.
-Please don't use Red for important projects or use the save command (w) often.
+Basic features coming from Ed are there.
+Some commands might not work **exactly** like you would expect.
+I made some choices that feels more natural to me.
+For example I implemented regex search on the whole file with the `/` command.
+That is not the way it works in Ed or Ex.
+I just feel that it's more confortable.

 ## Build && Installation